constellation-daq/Constellation/docs/manual/tutorials/single_satellite.md

 ```

 The interactive command line provides the `constellation` object which holds all information about connected satellites and
 allows their control.
-Just listing the satellites could e.g. be performed by running:
+Getting a list containing the satellites could e.g. be performed by running:

 ```python
 In [1]: constellation.satellites